Become a partner of

 By Laurier Thériault

-But it wasn't just the athletes who had a date at the end of June.
-More than eighty people also had a role to play in this event, a very special supporting role.
-For a single 100m race, a dozen officials are needed to coordinate their actions and interventions in perfect harmony, as they have practiced dozens and dozens of times.
-Two starters, two assistant starters, one referee, six finish line officials, not to mention the volunteers involved in welcoming participants, registering them, controlling access to the call room, carrying baskets, etc., etc., etc. For the entire track and field competition, in addition to all the other volunteers, more than 80 people proudly wore the officials' uniform and carried out their duties and responsibilities.
-Of course, they are counted among the volunteers, but this special group is directly involved in ensuring the accuracy and relevance of the event.
-It was THE most anticipated track and field competition of the year in Canada... an Olympic selection event.
-For a regional competition, about 20 officials are normally required, but even that number is not always reached...
+But it wasn’t just the athletes who were gathered at the end of June.
+More than eighty people also had a role to play in this event—a very special supporting role.
+For a single 100-meter race, a dozen officials are needed, tasked with coordinating their movements and actions in perfect harmony, just as they’ve practiced dozens and dozens of times.
+Two starters, two assistant starters, one referee, six officials at the finish line—and that’s not counting the volunteers involved in reception, registration, and access control at the call room, the basket carriers, and so on and so forth.
+For the entire track and field competition, in addition to all the other volunteers, more than 80 people proudly wore the officials’ uniform and fulfilled their duties and responsibilities.
+Of course, they are counted among the volunteers, but this special group is directly responsible for the accuracy and integrity of the event.
+It was THE most anticipated track and field competition of the year in Canada… an Olympic qualifying event.
+For a regional-level competition, about twenty officials are normally required, but despite this, that number isn’t always reached…

-In all sports, being an official requires hours and hours of training, preparation, and self-sacrifice!
-We supervise them, meet with them, evaluate them, and highlight their strengths and weaknesses, while hoping that they will want to improve and stay on to play this important supporting role.
-If we don't talk about them during the event, they will have done their job perfectly!
-That's how it is.
-All sports rely on these essential individuals who agree to learn the rulebook as thoroughly as possible and master it.
-They generously give their time to share their expertise and love of the sport, often simply to allow others to experience their own unique moment of sporting passion.
+In every sport, serving as an official requires hours and hours of training, preparation, and self-sacrifice!
+We supervise them, meet with them, evaluate them, and point out their strengths and weaknesses, all while hoping that they will be willing to improve their skills and stay on to fulfill this vital support role.
+If we don’t mention them during the event, it means they’ve done their job perfectly!
+That’s just how it is.
+Every sport relies on these essential individuals who are willing to master the rulebook as thoroughly as possible.
+They generously give their time to share their expertise and their love of the sport, often simply to allow others to experience their own unique moment—their passion for the sport.

-As in many sectors, Quebec's sports world is threatened by a labor shortage, particularly when it comes to officials.
-This is true for many sports, almost all of them in fact.
+As in many industries, Quebec’s sports world is facing a labor shortage, and this is particularly true when it comes to officials.
+This is the case for many sports—almost all of them, in fact.
 Unfortunately, more and more games are being canceled here and there due to a lack of officials.
-Those who do show up are too often overworked.
-We are hearing calls for help.
+Those who do show up are, in turn, too often overworked.
+We are hearing cries for help.

-A few months ago, I wrote: "Role models of perseverance and determination are important and inspire us all...
-Well done!"
-This time, I would like to redirect that message to the men and women who give so much of themselves to take on an official role: Thank you for all the hours you devote to sport and for all the energy you share so generously!
+A few months ago, I wrote: “Role models of perseverance and determination are important and inspire us all… Well done!”
+This time, I’d like to direct those words to the men and women who give so selflessly to serve as officials: Thank you for the countless hours you’ve dedicated to the sport and for all the energy you’ve shared so generously!
 THANK YOU!
-For taking on the challenge of working on the sidelines, at the back of the field, in a supporting role... your role is essential to sport!
+For taking on the challenge of working on the sidelines, at the back of the field, in a support role… your role is essential to the sport!